brownsarahm/instructor-training/_episodes/09-eia.md

 > *   *Do the easy things first.*
 >     There are plenty of ways to make workshops more accessible
 >     that are both quick to accomplish and minimal in demands on attention:
->     font choices, text size,
+>     font choices, text size, using captions online,
 >     checking in advance that your room is accessible via an elevator or ramp, etc.
 {: .callout}